jkmackie/means_and_outliers/README.md

 * Rewrite equation by putting the denominator as the numerator.
 * Each number in numerator is flipped and summed in the denominator inside parenthesis.`

 ### How are the means impacted by outliers?
 Let's consider a *contrived* case where there are four different house quality ratings.
 Kitchen, Basement, and House Quality are rated on a scale of 1-5 with 5 as the best.
-Overall quality is rated on a scale of 1-10 with 10 as the best.
+Overall Quality is rated on a scale of 1-10 with 10 as the best.

 Here are histograms of the ratings:

 ![Alt text](images/four_ratings.PNG)

-my text
+We mix the 1-5 scale ratings together and view the histogram:

+Now, we add in the Overall Quality ratings to the mix:

 ![Alt text](images/four_ratings_combined.PNG)

+The histogram is right-skewed.
+Recall the Overall Quality scale goes higher.
+It includes 6-10.